nyu-c4gd/nyu-c4gd/2021/README.md

 + [**Lost**](https://nyu-c4gd.github.io/nyu-c4gd/2021/games/session3/group2/)
   - **Created by:** Maceo, John, and Yize
-  - **Description:** You are running on a road while trying to dodge the various obstacles by jumping, sliding, and moving left and right.
-You have 3 lives and a score based on how far travel.
-There are also powerup boxes that can either gives you a boost of speed or restore an extra life.
+  - **Description:** You are the LAST survivor of the world: You must fight your way through waves of zombies to ensure your safety!
+Last for as long as possible in this endless apocalypse as the waves get harder and more stressful!
+Every 5 rounds you gain a buff to stamina and every wave you clear you get points which you can purchase health upgrades.
+  -
 + [**Tumble Toss**](https://nyu-c4gd.github.io/nyu-c4gd/2021/games/session3/group3/)
   - **Created by:** Brian, Lukas, and Kelin
   - **Description:** A Simple wave-based game where the player can stop time while fighting enemies and bosses.

 + [**Armageddon 14205**](https://nyu-c4gd.github.io/nyu-c4gd/2021/games/session3/group4/)
   - **Created by:** Isabella C and Diana
-  - **Description:** You find yourself on an unknown island and you must solve puzzles, defeat enemies, and unveil the mystery of the origins of the mysterious island.
+  - **Description:** You can't remember what, you can't remember when, or even why, you entered the ominous dungeon laid beneath your village, but you knew you had to complete it.
+A retired wizard with a gun had to have a purpose, right?
+Discover puzzles, defeat the undead enemies, and uncover dark secrets in Armageddon 14205!
+Will you find the missing puzzle piece in your story?
+Play to find out~

 + [**Robot Rumble 3000**](https://nyu-c4gd.github.io/nyu-c4gd/2021/games/session3/group5/)
   - **Created by:** Danielle and Isabella B
   - **Description:** Robot Rumble 3000 is a third-person shooter game where you must defeat the waves of evil carbon particles to save the Earth from a climate change-induced Solar Storm.
 Use your Robot’s decarbonizing bullets to eliminate as many enemies as you can without dying.
 Save the world while having fun!